caraya/personal-blog/content/blog/getting-markdown-plugins-to-work-with-gulp.md

 I also chose to enable the following options by setting them to true:

 `html`

-Enable HTML tags in the source
+: Enable HTML tags in the source

 `xhtmlOut`

-Uses `/` to close single tags (<br />). :This is only for full CommonMark compatibility.
+: Uses `/` to close single tags (<br />). : This is only for full CommonMark compatibility.

 `linkify`

-Autoconvert URL-like text to links
+: Autoconvert URL-like text to links

 `typographer`

-Enable some language-neutral replacement + quotes beautification
+: Enable some language-neutral replacement + quotes beautification

 For the full list of replacements, see [https://github.com/markdown-it/markdown-it/blob/master/lib/rules\_core/replacements.js](https://github.com/markdown-it/markdown-it/blob/master/lib/rules_core/replacements.js)